 INTAKE OF A COMPLAINT

-An initial intake form shall be used to obtain information necessary information to investigate and resolve the matter.
+A Complaint Intake Form (CIF) shall be used to obtain information necessary to investigate and resolve the matter.
 This form also connects a consumer complaint to a specific transaction.

 COMPLAINT RESOLUTION